Editorial Style Guide

 Example: Arts & Ideas is published every semester.

-Example: The College of Arts and Sciences is celebrating its 50th anniversary.
+Example: The College of Aviation, Science and Technology is celebrating its 50th

 Example (Singular): The book’s title was very long.